plexguide/Unraid_Intel-ARC_Deployment/README.md

 # SABNZBD Speed Control - Bonus

-Use the SAB Speed Script to dynamically adjust SABnzbd download speeds based on Plex streaming activity.
+Use the SAB Speed Script to adjust SABnzbd download speeds based on Plex streaming activity dynamically.
 It slows downloads when Plex is active, preventing buffering, and speeds them up off-peak.

 **Requirements:**
 - [Tautulli](https://tautulli.com/) for Plex monitoring